appleseed-labs/johnny-os/README.md

 # Johnny OS
 Complete ROS2 codebase for Johnny, your reforestation companion.

-Our project site includes more information about our group.
+Our [project site](https://appleseed-labs.github.io/johnny-os/) includes more information about our group at CMU.

 ## Installation